-See schedule 3 (Pest quarantine areas for pests of banana plants other than tropical race 4), part 3 (Northern pest quarantine area).
+See schedule 3 (Pest quarantine areas for pests of banana plants other than tropical race 4 or banana freckle), part 3 (Northern pest quarantine area).

-- (b) if the banana plant is grown on land in any other pest quarantine area for pests of banana plants other than tropical race 4- - (i) at any time between 1 November and 31 May-on more than 15% of the leaf; or - (ii) at any time between 1 June and 31 October-on more than 30% of the leaf.
+- (b) if the banana plant is grown on land in any other pest quarantine area for pests of banana plants other than tropical race 4 or banana freckle- - (i) at any time between 1 November and 31 May-on more than 15% of the leaf; or - (ii) at any time between 1 June and 31 October-on more than 30% of the leaf.